By DullesMoms, Jan 2021

 Visit President Lincoln’s Cottage and immerse yourself in the space where the Great Emancipator, our nation’s 16th President, would craft decisions that change the course of our nation’s history.

-John F. Kennedy, the 35th President of the United States, is one of only two US Presidents buried at Arlington National Cemetery, the final resting place for more than 400,000 veterans and their families.
+John F. Kennedy, the 35th President of the United States, is one of only two U.S. presidents buried at Arlington National Cemetery, the final resting place for more than 400,000 veterans and their families.

 If you’re looking to give your feet a rest from walking, the National Museum of American History has an online Presidential exhibit that’ll still knock your socks off!